rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/Simulation_Outputs/README.md

-### Images in this folder are screenshots of ModelSim
+### Images in this folder are screenshots of ModelSim results for the 5 cases